JesrelPizzaro/Glucose_Insulin03/README.md

 If we think of $dt$ as a small step in time, these equations tell us how to compute the corresponding changes in $G$ and $X$.
 Here's an update function that computes these changes:

-If we think of  dt  as a small step in time, these equations tell us how to compute the corresponding changes in  G  and  X .
-Here's an update function that computes these changes.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://gdp-dashboard-template.streamlit.app/)